-Itchy skin (pruritus) is sometimes associated with various liver conditions, including fatty liver (NAFLD).
-While uncommon, itching is one of the symptoms of a fatty liver, but it can also be an indicator of other conditions, including some not related to NAFLD.
+While uncommon, itching is one of the symptoms of a fatty liver, but an itchy skin alone is not enough to diagnose NAFLD.

 But if you already have a fatty liver, you should know that some of the people with this condition indeed experience itching.
 For some, skin rashes are present as well.